johnwesleyquintero/WesBI/README.md

 7.  **Compare Snapshots:**
     *   After loading at least two snapshots, click the **"Compare..."** button.
     *   Select your "Base" (older) and "Compare" (newer) snapshots.
-    *   The dashboard will now show the changes (deltas) between the two periods.
+    *   The dashboard will now show the changes (deltas) in your KPIs and in the data table for each SKU.

 8.  **Export Your View:**
     *   Click the **"Export"** button at any time to download the currently displayed data (with all filters and sorting applied) as a new CSV file.